Vanilla Glazed Baked Donuts

 Recipe FAQs

-If you don’t have a donut pan, use a muffin pan instead.
-Bake the muffins for 18-20 minutes or until a toothpick inserted into the center comes out clean.
+Use a muffin pan!
+Bake them for 18–20 minutes or until a toothpick inserted in the center comes out clean.

 Ingredients